superFelix5000/visualizeData/README.md

 # VisualizeData

 ## TODO:
+- floating header so it's always visible
+- breadcrumbs in header - what year/month/category
 - move to standalone components? --> would that enable to use vite?
 - add visualization for amount of money in bank
 - add percentages in the cake diagram